Retail sales up 0.6% in August from July even as tariffs hurt jobs and lead to price hikes

-NEW YORK (AP) — Shoppers increased their spending at a better-than-expected pace in August from July, helped by back-to-school shopping, even as President Donald Trump’s tariffs are starting to hurt the job market and lead to price increases.
+NEW YORK (AP) — Shoppers increased their spending at a better-than-expected pace in August from July, helped by back-to-school shopping, even as President Donald Trump’s tariffs start to hurt the job market and lead to price increases.

 Retail sales rose 0.6% last month from July, when sales were up a revised 0.6%, according to the Commerce Department’s report.
-In June, retail sales rose 0.9%.
+In June, retail sales rose 0.9%, the government agency said.

 The August performance, announced Tuesday, was also likely helped by the continued efforts by Americans to keep pushing up purchases ahead of expected price increases.

-The retail sales increases followed two straight months of spending declines in April and May.
+The sales increases followed two straight months of spending declines in April and May.

 Excluding auto sales, which have been volatile since Trump imposed tariffs on many foreign-made cars, retail sales rose 0.7% in August.
 Sales at auto vehicle and parts dealers rose 0.5%.

 The data showed solid spending across various other outlets.
-Business at electronics and appliance stores was up 0.3%, while online retailers had a 2% increase.
+Business at electronics and appliance stores was up 0.3%, while online retailers saw a 2% increase.
 Business at clothing and accessories retailers rose 1%.

 “This is further evidence that we shouldn’t underestimate the strength of the consumer,” Bankrate senior industry analyst Ted Rossman wrote in a note Tuesday.
 “Back-to-school shopping was a key theme in August, as evidenced by the strong clothing and electronics sales.”